 Thank you to Dexter Murray for putting this 'how to make' video together for me.

-This recipe from my cookbook 'My Garden Kitchen'.
+This recipe is from my cookbook 'My Garden Kitchen'.
 Use it to make buns for burgers or find my 'Pulled pork with slaw and a homemade BBQ whiskey sauce' recipe in my book.
-Brioche is a French dough and is a total favorite of mine.
-It’s so buttery and slightly sweet makes for the perfect base for savory fillings.
-This dough can also be used to a loaf (great sliced and turned into french toast) or even fried or baked into donuts.
+Brioche is a French dough and is a total favourite of mine.
+It’s so buttery and slightly sweet makes for the perfect base for savoury fillings.
+This dough can also be used to a loaf (great sliced and turned into french toast) or even fried or baked into doughnuts.

 Makes: 12 burger buns or 24 slider buns